arafato/alicloud-core-concepts-book/manuscript/interacting_alicloud.md

 You could have programmers using IaC to create and launch sandbox environments, allowing them to develop in isolation safely.
 The same would be true for QA professionals, who can have perfect copies of the production environments in which to run their tests.
 Finally, when it’s deployment time, you can push both infrastructure and code to production in one step.

 - **Lower Cost**
 One of the main benefits of IaC is, without a doubt, lowering the costs of infrastructure management.
 By employing cloud computing along with IaC, you dramatically reduce your costs.
-That’s because you won’t have to spend money on hardware, hire people to operate it, and build or rent physical space to store it.
+That’s because you won’t have to spend money on hardware and build or rent physical space to store it.
 But IaC also lowers your costs in another, subtler way, and that is what we call “opportunity cost.”

 Every time you have smart, high-paid professionals performing tasks that you could automate, you’re wasting money.
 All of their focus should be on tasks that bring more value to the organization.
 And that’s where automation strategies—infrastructure as code among them—come in handy.
 By employing them, you free engineers from performing manual, slow, error-prone tasks so they can focus on what matters the most.